ansgarj/rd-tomo/Docs/HELPFILE.md

 **Note**: `null` values indicate an internal file.
 You can change this to use your own file, and reset by `tomosar clear`.

+## `init`
+Running `tomosar init` Searches recursively to find matching files:
+- Drone GNSS .bin and .log;
+- Drone IMU .bin and .log;
+- Drone Radar .bin, .log and .cfg;
+- GNSS base station; and
+- Mocoref data or precise position of GNSS base station.

+If the GNSS base station file is missing, can fetch files from the nearest Swepos station, and can supplement Mocoref data by performing static PPP on the base station.
+Note that the path must point to a directory which contains exactly one set of drone data.
+For other files, tomosar init will use the first matching file it finds.

+For the GNSS base station a RINEX OBS file is prioritized over other files: HCN files and RTCM3 files are also accepted, as well as Reach ZIP archives.

+For mocoref data a mocoref.moco file is prioritized followed by a .json file, with the underlying assumption that these have been generated from raw mocoref data; then a .llh log is prioritized over a .csv file.
+If a Reach ZIP archive is used as the source of the GNSS base station file, the mocoref file will also be generated from there.

+The files are converted where applicable and copied/moved into a processing directory, in such a way that the content of the data directory where tomosar init was initiated is left unaltered.
+Then preprocessing is initiated \[ONLY GNSS IMPLEMENTED\].

+Note that tomosar init can also be run inside a processing directory, in which case it simply initiates preprocessing \[ONLY GNSS IMPLEMENTED\].
+Any directory inside the settings specified PROCESSING_DIRS is assumed to be a processing directory, and any directory outside is by default assumed to be a data directory (this behaviour can be overridden by the --processing option).

 ## `trackfinder`
 Running `tomosar trackfinder` on a `.moco` CSV file correctly identifies all tested flight timestamps and generates the `radar[...].inf` file for spiral flight processing.
 Can be used to generate the correct timestamps for linear flights by `trackfinder -l` or more generally `trackfinder -l X`.